rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 I've endeavoured to make this blog about all things _outside_ of work and the web.
 Instead, I have focused on writing, art, travel, and micro-adventures.

+**Learning new things**

+Since I created this website in 2008, the web has changed a lot.